brrd/abricotine/docs/installation-and-usage.md

 Run `$ npm run packager` from the built project to package the app for your os.
 Packages are created in the `dist` directory.

+Once packages are built you can use the following commands:

-Run `$ npm run installer` to create installers from packages.
+* `$ npm run winsetup`: create Windows installer.

-Use `$ npm run dist` to run both commands sequentially.
+* `$ npm run deb`: create a Debian package.

 #### Packaging for another os